Characterization of Erd\"os matrices by their zero entries: Introduction

-An observation of Marcus and Ree \cite{marcus1959diagonals} states that for any $M\in \Omega_n$, the $\maxtrace(M) \geqslant \Frobnorm{M}^2$.
-Erd\"os asked for which bistochastic matrices $E\in \Omega_n$, the equality is attained.
-So, such $E$'s were called Erd\"os matrices; throughout, we reserve the symbol $E$ for them.
+\erdos{} asked for which bistochastic matrices $E\in \Omega_n$, the equality is attained; which this paper is devoted to explore.
+So, such $E$'s were called {\it \erdos{} matrices} by Tripathi \cite{tripathi2025erdos}; throughout, we reserve the symbol $E$ for them.

-The easiest examples of Erd\"os matrices are all the permutation matrices.
-The next series of examples due to \cite[Corollary 2]{marcus1959diagonals} are $J_n = (1/n)\allones{n}{n}$ (where $\allones{l}{k}$ is an $l\times k$ matrix with all entries $1$), which are also the only Erd\"os matrices with all entries positive.
-Moreover, $J_n$ solves the Van der Waerden’s Conjecture \cite{Erorychev}.
-The permanental minimizers inside some faces were explored in \cite{Hwang, BrualdiMinper}, and such minimizers in general are not Erd\"os.
-Recall, faces are in bijection with zero-entry-patterns, and our study of Erd\"os matrices proceeds in the same theme again.

-One noteworthy property is that transposing a matrix or permuting its rows (or columns) preserves its maxtrace as well as its Frobenius norm and hence its Erd\"os-ness.
-In this paper, we are interested in the problem of finding all Erd\"os matrices up to the equivalences $E\sim LER \sim L\tp{E}R$ for $L, R\in P_n$.
+The easiest examples of \erdos{} matrices are all the permutation matrices.
+One noteworthy property is that transposing $E$ or permuting its rows (or columns) preserves its maxtrace as well as its Frobenius norm and hence its \erdos-ness.
+In this paper, we are interested in the problem of finding all \erdos{} matrices $E$ up to the equivalences $E\sim LER \sim L\tp{E}R$ for $L, R\in P_n$.